tytydraco/yessleep/out/When_I_was_eight_years_old_my_mother_told_me_the_exact_date_and_time_I_was_going_to_be_murdered.md

 Before I knew what was happening, my mother was wrenching the knife from my cousin, and screaming at him.

-When he cried out, she wrenched his hands behind his back and shoved him to the ground.
+When he cried out, she pulled his hands behind his back and shoved him to the ground.
 Maddy floated behind her, a wicked smile on her freckly face.

 The world made sense again.
-Tipping my head back, I watched my mother calmly and politely restrain my cousin.
+Tipping my head back, I watched my mother calmly restrain Liam.

 Meanwhile, my younger cousin was laughing in the corner.

-If there was anything Maddy loved more than terrorising her cousins, it was seeing her brother get his ass kicked.
+If there was anything Maddy loved more than terrorising us, it was seeing her brother get his ass kicked.

 Dad was in front of me, cradling my face.

 His fingers tiptoed across my bruises, soothing them.

 “It's okay, sweetie.
-I'm here.
-Daddy’s here.”
+I'm here."

 He moved to untie Rowan, gently lifting my knocked out brother onto his back.